Directed by David Grossman

 Giles: Right.
 Yes, I was a perfect Watcher.
 I did what any good Watcher would do.
 Got my Slayer killed in the line of duty.

-- Convenience Store Gift Shopping: The Scoobies have to buy Giles' goodbye gifts at a gas station while they're racing to intercept him at the airport.
+- Convenience Store Gift Shopping: Justified: the Scoobies have to buy Giles' goodbye gifts at a gas station while they're racing to intercept him at the airport.

 - Credits Gag: Homaged with Tara's finger monster.
 Grrr.
 Arrgh.